 General information on importing animals

 All livestock, horses, poultry, waterfowl and other animals, including pets entering Massachusetts from other states must comply with Commonwealth regulations.
 Import regulations reduce the risk of exposing our domestic animals to contagious diseases.
 Livestock dealers and transporters are licensed and their equipment and facilities inspected.
-Cattle, swine, goats, sheep, llamas/camelids, horses and other equines must have valid health certificates.
-All cattle, swine, sheep and goats must be identified by an official ear-tag, tattoo, microchip or registration number.
+Cattle, swine, goats, sheep, llamas/camelids, horses and other equines must have valid health certificates issued by an accredited veterinarian within 30 days of import to MA.
+All cattle, swine, sheep and goats must be identified by an official USDA ear-tag, or by a tattoo issued by a breed or other recognized registry and accompanied by proof of registration.
 All animals transported into Massachusetts for slaughter must have USDA approved waybills and back tag certificates.
-Animals must be identified by eartags, back tags or other USDA approved identification.
+Slaughter animals must be identified by eartags, back tags or other USDA approved identification.

 Other animals, such as poultry, waterfowl, rabbits, dogs, cats, doves, pigeons and other pets must have an official health certificate with them.
 This health certificate will state that the animals are healthy, free of symptoms of disease, and internal and/or external parasites.
 Certificates of health are valid for 30 days.